mperignon/2016-02-04-Flagstaff/lessons/python/04-pandas.md

 <matplotlib.figure.Figure at 0x10b205890>
 ~~~

-## Putting it all together
+### Putting it all together

-Let's go back through the code we've written and put together just the commands we need to import data and make a plot of discharge.
+Let's go back through the code we've written and put together the commands we need to import data and make a plot of discharge:

 ~~~ {.python}
 import pandas as pd